Anglican–United Church Dialogue

 Full Communion Agreement with the United Church of Christ

-In summer 2015, the 30th General Synod of the United Church of Christ USA, meeting in Cleveland, Ohio, and the 42nd General Council of The United Church of Canada, meeting in Corner Brook, Newfoundland and Labrador, approved a full communion agreement.
+In 2015, the General Synod of the United Church of Christ USA and the 42nd General Council of The United Church of Canada approved a full communion agreement.

 This agreement declares our openness to cooperation in terms of witness, mission, worship, and the proclamation of a common faith with the United Church of Christ.

 The Report of the Joint Partnership Committee that was presented to the 42nd General Council 2015 follows.

 The United Church of Canada has four formal agreements for Mutual Recognition of Ministries.
 One of these is with the United Church of Christ, mentioned above.
 Three others exist with the Presbyterian Church in the Republic of Korea, The United Church of Christ in the Philippines, and the Disciples of Christ in the USA and Canada.

 Presbyterian Church in the Republic of Korea

 In September 2015, a historic moment in partnership took place between the Presbyterian Church in the Republic of Korea (PROK) and The United Church of Canada, as PROK Moderator Rev. Choi Bu Wook and United Church Moderator Rt.
 Rev Jordan Cantwell signed a formal "Mutual Recognition of Ministries" agreement, followed by words of gratitude and celebration at the PROK Assembly in South Korea.
 The PROK has 335,000 members and 998 churches.